ChrisKeachimg

 Paul Lazarovich

-Paul Lazarovich is the host of the area’s longest-running, popular cable television show “Cranberry County,” which has recently begun broadcasting on WVBF at 10:00 AM Saturday mornings.
-Paul is a graduate of Suffolk University and has also studied at Emerson College and Lasell College.
-He graduated from Cathedral High School.
-He describes his show as a: “a slice of life of the people, places, and activities that make the Cranberry Country area a special place to call home.”
+Paul “Laz” Lazarovich is the host of the area’s longest-running, popular cable television show “Cranberry County Journal,” which has become a mainstay of the WVBF broadcast team and programming.
+Paul, a former Dean and long-time professor with Wentworth Institute of Technology and Massasoit Community College, holds advanced degrees from Suffolk University and Lasell College, as well as a graduate certificate from Emerson College.
+He describes his show as light, lively and interesting, as a: “a slice of life of the people, places, events and activities that make the Cranberry Country area – and beyond – a special place to call home.

 Joey Driscoll

 Joey Driscoll is a recent graduate of Middleboro High School and is studying communications at Massasoit Community College.
 Joey hosts the “Middleboro in Review” program Sunday mornings at 7:00 AM.
 His program concentrates on all things Middleboro, including news, sports, community events, and other items of interest.
-Joey has been with WVBF since 2017 and has worked for the past five years at Middleboro Community Access TV.
+Joey also hosts Middleboro matters on Mondays at 11am talking about the important and fun events happening in Middleborough he also hosts hometown talk on Fridays from 9am to 11am Joey has been with WVBF since July 2017 and has worked for middleborough community access media in the past.

 Ed Sutka